Ristosano home food and services for dysphagia.

 Aspiration pneumonia is the most common cause of death in patients with dysphagia due to neurological disorders.
 Aspiration is defined as the inhalation of oropharyngeal or gastric contents into the larynx and lower respiratory tract.
 The risk of aspiration is relatively higher in elderly individuals due to the higher incidence of dysphagia and gastroesophageal reflux.
 After aspiration, various pulmonary syndromes may occur depending on the amount and nature of the aspirated material, the frequency of aspiration, and the host's response to the material itself.

-Aspiration pneumonia proper—or Mendelson's syndrome—is a chemical injury caused by the inhalation of sterile gastric contents, while ab ingestis pneumonia is an infectious process caused by the inhalation of oropharyngeal secretions colonized by pathogenic bacteria; although there is some overlap between them, they represent two distinct clinical entities.
+Aspiration pneumonia proper – or Mendelson's syndrome – is a chemical injury caused by the inhalation of sterile gastric contents, while ab ingestis pneumonia is an infectious process caused by the inhalation of oropharyngeal secretions colonized by pathogenic bacteria; although there is some overlap between them, they represent two distinct clinical entities.

 Aspiration pneumonia is characterized by chemical burns to the tracheobronchial tree and lung parenchyma due to the acidity of gastric contents, followed by an intense parenchymal inflammatory reaction.
-Since gastric acidity prevents the growth of microorganisms, microbial infection plays no role in the early stages of aspiration pneumonia, but may play a role at a later stage, although the incidence of this complication is not well known.
+Since gastric acidity prevents the growth of microorganisms, microbial infection plays no role in the early stages of aspiration pneumonia, but may play a role at a later stage, although the incidence of this complication is poorly understood.
 However, it should be remembered that when the pH of the stomach increases following the use of antacids or proton pump inhibitors, which are frequently used in the elderly, potentially pathogenic microorganisms may colonize the gastric contents.

 The signs and symptoms of patients who have aspirated gastric contents range from gastric regurgitation in the oropharynx to the onset of rales, cough, cyanosis, pulmonary edema, hypotension, and hypoxemia with rapid progression to acute respiratory distress and death.
 In most cases, there is only shortness of breath or coughing, while some patients experience what is commonly referred to as silent aspiration, which can only be detected radiologically.

-Aspiration pneumonia develops as a result of the aspiration of secretions colonized by microorganisms from the oropharynx; however, it should be remembered that this is one of the main mechanisms through which bacteria—such as Haemophilus influenzae and Streptococcus pneumoniae, which colonize the oropharynx—penetrate the airways.
+Aspiration pneumonia develops as a result of the aspiration of secretions colonized by microorganisms from the oropharynx; however, it should be noted that this is one of the main mechanisms through which bacteria—such as Haemophilus influenzae and Streptococcus pneumoniae, which colonize the oropharynx—penetrate the airways.
 In fact, about half of healthy adults aspirate small amounts of oropharyngeal secretions during sleep, but their microbial content is continuously eliminated through active ciliary transport, normal immune mechanisms, and coughing.
 However, if these mechanisms are compromised or if the amount of aspirated material is abundant, pneumonia may occur.

 In elderly patients and those who have suffered a stroke and are affected by dysphagia, there is a strong correlation between the volume of aspirate and the development of pneumonia.